Abraham Frères

 - Germania-Werk, Solingen, Germany.
 (Razor maker)

-- Halbach & Böckmann, Barmen, Germany. (small metal goods, including snap fasteners, shoe eyelets, hollow rivets, suspender buttons, cardboard clips and picture eyelets)
+- Halbach & Böckmann, Barmen, Germany.
+(Small metal goods, including snap fasteners, shoe eyelets, hollow rivets, suspender buttons, cardboard clips and picture eyelets).
+(2 package cards).

 - Kamphausen & Plümacher, Solingen-Ohligs, Germany.
 (Cutler/open-blade razor maker)